 1. Complete training from GBCI

 To become an EDGE Expert, you will need to take GBCI’s EDGE Technical Workshop, which is designed to help participants understand the EDGE standard, use the EDGE software and navigate the certification process.
 You’ll even receive CE hours to apply toward your LEED professional or AIA credential maintenance requirements.
-Register today for our on-demand online version of the course available in English or Spanish.
+Learn more or register today for our on-demand online version of the course available in English or Spanish.

 EDGE Technical Online Workshop